ksu-cs-textbooks/cis400/content/D-milestones-u21/03-milestone-1.md

 `Sausage`: A property with the `Sausage` enum type, representing what sausage this hot dog is composed of.
 It should default to Beef.

 `Bun`: A property with the `Bun` enum type, representing the bun the hot dog is served on.
-It should default to White.
+It should default to SesameSeed.

 `Ketchup`: A boolean property indicating if the hot dog is topped with ketchup (default true).